rosenschmidt/RepResAssignment2/assignment2.md

 ## Synopsis

 TO DO
- - synopsis
+ - [done] synopsis
- - uli zellbeck grepl improvements
+ - [done] uli zellbeck grepl improvements
  - footnote to same
  - footnotes in Rmd?
  - vastly shorten the data cleanup section
- - try a tertiary, quaternary heading
+ - [done] try a tertiary, quaternary heading
- - why doesn't !file.exists work for me?
+ - [done] why doesn't !file.exists work for me?
+ - histogram bars - don't have control over them
+ - scaling of graphs
  - conclusions
+ - summary

 This is a short analysis of data from NOAA weather storm database, specifically the National Climactic Data Center Storm Events, at